 - Will this device change over time?
 If the individual is using a walker now, but will eventually be in a wheelchair, you may want to consider a more permanent ramping solution.

 - Which entrance to the house is most accessible and what obstacles, such as a set of stairs, do you need to overcome?

 - What material do you want the ramp made of?
 Consider which is more important to you: Functionality or curb appeal?

 - How permanent do you want the ramp to be?
 Will you need to move it later?

 - How much time do you or your family have to invest in construction?
 Would you be better off with a professional wheelchair ramp installer?

 - What is your budget?
 Will your insurance or Medicare benefits plan be able to assist you in covering the cost?
-If you’re not sure about how you will fund the ramp, check out our blog from last month on how to Get Funding for a Residential Wheelchair Ramp.
+If you’re not sure about how you will fund the ramp, check out our blog on how to Get Funding for a Residential Wheelchair Ramp.

 Map Out the Ramp Layout

 The type of ramp and any customizations you may need will depend on the entrance point you choose.
 For homes that have one or two steps at the entrance, a shorter, portable ramp may be the simplest solution.
 But, if the entrance is higher, then you will likely need a more sizable ramp system.